 Unfortunately, cheating does happen with long-distance relationships.
 Again, it is an issue of lack of supervision.
 Unfaithful partners take advantage of this to hide their indiscretions.
-When you find out for sure that they are cheating, it is entirely up to you to decide what to do.
+When you find out that they are cheating, it is entirely up to you to decide what to do.

 Long-distance relationships do not come cheap.
 Sometimes, the weight of this financial burden takes a toll on the relationship leading to serious problems.
-From plane tickets and long-distance call rates to gift deliveries, the charges are more or less inevitable.
+From plane tickets and long-distance call rates to LDR birthday gift deliveries, the charges are more or less inevitable.

 - Have a joint kitty where you save for things like plane tickets

 - Plan your visits during the low travel season for discounts

 - Use free communication apps for free calls and video chats